berdandy/weave-md-playset/cards/02_owl_card.md

 02 OWL CARD
 ---
-This paragaph is a description of the overall tone of the card, and what it means to you as the writer.
-Weave uses this paragraph to give to both the players during character creation and the storyteller during episode creation.
+The Owl exemplifies wisdom and experience; the knowledge of the dark spaces of the world; spies and that which should not be known

 BACKSTORIES